pantheon-systems/solr-power/readme.txt

 [https://github.com/pantheon-systems/solr-power](https://github.com/pantheon-systems/solr-power)

 Please feel free to file issues there.
 Pull requests are also welcome!
+See [CONTRIBUTING.md](https://github.com/pantheon-systems/solr-power/blob/main/CONTRIBUTING.md) for information on contributing.

 For further documentation, such as available filters and working with the `SolrPower_Api` class directly, please see the project wiki: